-A team of researchers in England wasted all our goddamn time determining which is the catchiest song ever made.
+A team of researchers in England wasted our time determining which is the catchiest song ever made.

-After carrying out “under-cover data collection in night clubs across the North of England,” which is what it seems they might be doing anyway whilst wasting all our goddamn time, they “did a musical analysis of a large subset of songs regarding the vocal performance on the recording as well as the structure of the songs,” so we can all assume they hit the karaoke clubs for sure.
+After carrying out “under-cover data collection in night clubs across the North of England,” which is coincidentally what most of the scientists did on their weekends, the scientists “did a musical analysis of a large subset of songs regarding the vocal performance on the recording as well as the structure of the songs.”

 Miraculously, the scientists found that UK residents were likely to sing along “if it is late at night, if it is a weekend and if the song has been in high up in the UK charts at some point.”
 What these scientists might discover if applying their brilliance to another field, such as quantum physics or neuroscience, we can only fear.

-“We hope that our study will inspire musicians of the future to crack the equation for the textbook tune,” opines musicology expert Dr Daniel Müllensiefen, who became really excited to use the phrase ‘textbook tune,’ a term he’d been hard at work refining for months (at night clubs across the North of England).
+“We hope that our study will inspire musicians of the future to crack the equation for the textbook tune,” opined musicology expert Dr Daniel Müllensiefen, who was probably really excited to use the phrase ‘textbook tune,’ a term he’d been hard at work refining for months (at night clubs across the North of England).

 The Top Ten Catchiest Pop Songs (As Determined by Dr. Müllensiefen’s Team in England)

-After staring at my computer screen for several seconds, I started to panic, realizing that I had just checked Gmail, Facebook, then Twitter successively, and to do so again in such a short amount of time would be absolutely mindless and throw me into bouts of concern about my work ethic and acquired habits.
-So to throw myself a curveball and hopefully derail my inevitable typing of the letter “g” into my Firefox URL bar, I suddenly found myself Googling “I can’t stop eating cereal” in the upper right hand corner instead.
-The results were surprising: 4,910,000 of them.
+After staring at my computer screen for several seconds, I started to panic.
+I had just checked Gmail, then Facebook, then Twitter successively, with no further plan.
+To do so again in such a short amount of time would constitute madness, so to throw myself a curve ball and hopefully derail my inevitable typing of the letter “g” into my Firefox URL bar, I found myself Googling “I can’t stop eating cereal” instead.
+The results were surprising: all 4,910,000 of them.

 This post contains a lot of links, only given to display the impressive number of these cereal addiction cases — so no need to click on all or any of them.
 Google came up with plenty of sources, but cited the UK and US versions of Answers.com as the top two results.
 There, I found myriads of concernedconsumers (consumers in the “I down a whole box in one sitting” sense of the word) who had feelings ranging from mild fear to overwhelming guilt about their breakfast cereal consumption and inability to stop.
 Most of the voted upon “answers” were of course overwhelmingly unhelpful, both the sympathetic (“When I was pregnant I ate like a box of Cinnamon Toast Crunch every day!”) or the, well, assholes (“Well…. that stinks”).
 Thankfully, there is some actual advice given at more weight-loss oriented sites.

 Truth is, like any addiction, the best way to overcome it is to not give yourself the option of relapsing.
 Do not buy yourself cereal.
 Do not have milk in the house.
 If you think that may be too harsh, you can try keeping only one kind of cereal in the house.
 The lack of variety will help you from going back to it again and again.
-A third option would be to restrict any sort of eating after a certain time, say, 10pm, or only allow cereal on certain days of the week.
+A third option would be to restrict any sort of eating after a certain time, say, 10pm, or only allow one bowl a day.
 The more black and white the rules, the easier it will be to follow them.
 The only danger is yo-yoing.
 I’ve gone without cereal for a few days only to bring home a box of Cheerios and down 5 in a day.

 Yo-yoing can be used for good effect, however, if you are trying to build muscle or doing intense exercise.
 If you plan on cutting carbs one day, and know that an inevitable flood of CTC (Cinnamon Toast Crunch) will be soon entering your mouth the next, try to plan those bowls after your workout.

-All this aside, I will never stop.
+All this aside, I will never stop eating cereal.
 I will try, I will fail.
 I will stop trying.